libretto-ai/openai-ts/README.md

 - You might provide a chatbot that answers questions, and the user can rate the
   answers with a thumbs up (good) or thumbs down (bad).

-You can send this feedback to Tepmlatest by calling `sendFeedback()`.
-This will send a feedback event to Libretto about a prompt that was previously called, and let you review this feedback in the Libretto dashboard.
-You can use this feedback to develop new tests and improve your prompts.
+You can send this feedback to Libretto by calling `sendFeedback()`.
+This will send feedback about a prompt that was previously called, and let you review this feedback in the Libretto dashboard.
+You can use the feedback to develop new tests and improve your prompts.

 ```typescript
 import crypto from "crypto";